RiskMap: A Unified Driving Context Representation for Autonomous Motion Planning in Urban Driving Environment: Methodology

 \subsection{Training and Inference Details}

 A two-stage supervised learning process is conducted.
-We first train the prediction model from all the vehicles, like the general multi-agent training process.
+We first train the prediction model from all the vehicles, like the general multiagent training process.
 Then the map parameter and cost function training process is conducted by imitating the behavior demo of the ego vehicle.
-The raw context information is processed the same as in the first stage, and prediction results are inputs of the second stage.
+The raw context information is processed the same as in the first stage, and prediction results are input into the second stage.